A Survey of Constraint Formulations in Safe Reinforcement Learning: Discussion

 \subsection{Online RL vs. Offline RL}

 As shown in Table~\ref{tab:formulations}, most of the existing safe RL literature considers ``online'' RL settings where an agent interacts with the environment while learning its policy.
 A major advantage of safe ``online'' RL is that policies can be trained from scratch without data collected previously.
 On the other hand, ``offline'' RL \citep{levine2020offline} is a framework to train a policy from a fixed amount of pre-collected data, potentially solving the fundamental issues regarding safety or risk.
-Offline RL is well-suited in the context of safe RL because the agent does not interact with the environment during training; thus, the policy training does \textit{not} essentially pose any risk.
-Hence, \textit{safe offline RL} has been and will be considered a promising and fundamental solution for achieving safety in RL.
+Offline RL is well-suited in the context of safe RL because the agent does not interact with the real environment during training; thus, the policy training does not essentially pose any risk.
+Hence, \textit{safe offline RL} is a promising approach to achieve safety in RL if enough data or high-fidelity simulation is available.
 Although most of the existing safe offline RL literature is based on Problem~\ref{problem:expected_cumulative_safety} (e.g., \cite{le2019batch}, \cite{lee2021coptidice}) as shown in Table~\ref{tab:formulations}, such research direction is expected to expand to other problem settings.